TangyKiwi/KiwiClient/README.md

 ## Usage
 - Requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files) to launch
-- Build the mod (See Setup below), or get the latest [release](https://github.com/TangyKiwi/KiwiClient/releases)
+- Build the mod yourself (See Setup below), or get the latest [release](https://github.com/TangyKiwi/KiwiClient/releases)
+- If you want the most up-to-date version, please build the client yourself or ask me for the jar, I do not update releases often
 - **Vanilla**: Place the jar (build/libs/KiwiClient-X.X.X.jar) in your mods folder
 - **Aristois**: Place the jar (build/libs/KiwiClient-X.X.X.jar) in libaries/me/deftware/EMC-F-v2/latest-1.17.X